Class: Atypical Antipsychotics

 RECOMMENDATION: Healthcare professionals should be aware of the effects of antipsychotic medications on newborns when the medications are used during pregnancy.
 Patients should not stop taking these medications if they become pregnant without talking to their healthcare professional, as abruptly stopping antipsychotic medications can cause significant complications for treatment.
 For more information visit the FDA website at: and .

 FDA has deemed that clozapine has in effect an approved REMS.
 (See .)
 The REMS may apply to one or more preparations of clozapine and consists of the following: elements to assure safe use and implementation system.
 See the FDA REMS page () or the ASHP REMS Resource Center ().
-Also see Restricted Distribution under Dosage and Administration.
+Also see Restricted Distribution Program under Dosage and Administration.

 Substantial risk of potentially life-threatening agranulocytosis; reserve for use in the following indications: 1) for treatment of severely ill schizophrenic patients who fail to show an acceptable response to adequate courses of standard antipsychotic therapy, either because of insufficient efficacy or an inability to achieve an effective dosage due to intolerable adverse effects.e f g 2) for reducing risk of recurrent suicidal behavior in patients with schizophrenia or schizoaffective disorder who are judged to be at risk of reexperiencing suicidal behavior.e f g